 On songs like ‘Happy Unhappy’, the hooks come from the surprisingly ornate backing vocals.
 Power pop can be a limiting genre, but there’s enough boundary-pushing to suggest that The Beths have ideas beyond punchy guitars and big choruses.
 ‘River Run: Lvl 1’ and ‘Less Than Thou’, both towards the back end of Future Me Hate Me, feature slower tempos and sludgier guitars.

-The Beths have received plenty of attention for this excellent 2018 debut, with positive write-ups in tastemakers like Rolling Stone and Pitchfork.
-I’m a little embarrassed it’s taken me so long to pick up on it – I only noticed when it started placing well on year-end lists – but it’s an excellent record, wry and tuneful.
+The Beths have demanded attention for this excellent 2018 debut, with positive write-ups in tastemakers like Rolling Stone and Pitchfork.
+It’s an excellent record, wry and tuneful.

 Jump Rope Gazers